RetroDECK/ES-DE/README.md

 # EmulationStation Desktop Edition (ES-DE)

-EmulationStation Desktop Edition is a front-end for browsing and launching games from your multi-platform game collection.
+EmulationStation Desktop Edition is a frontend for browsing and launching games from your multi-platform game collection.

 Web site:\
 [https://es-de.org](https://es-de.org)